Azure/autorest.csharp/docs/client/operations.md

 A paging operation pages through lists of data, returning an iterator for the items.
 Network calls get made when users start iterating through the output, not when the operation is initially called.

-For our example, we will use the paging operation generated from [this][example_swagger] swagger.
+For our example, we will use the paging operation generated from [this][polling_paging_swagger] swagger.
 Let's say we generated this swagger with namespace `Azure.Paging`.

 ### Sync Paging Operations